Publish/Subscribe API for PubNub PHP SDK

 Publish

-should not contain special PHP classes or functions as these will not serialize.
-String content can include any single-byte or multi-byte UTF-8 character.
+The message can contain any JSON-serializable data (Objects, Arrays, Ints, Strings) and shouldn't contain any special classes or functions.
+String content can include any single-byte or multi-byte UTF-8 characters.

 Don't JSON serialize